-A brief project description, cost and schedule information for each request for FY2020 must be provided with the budget so it may be applied to the USM FR Program file on CBIS.
+Institutions should prepare a brief project description, cost and schedule information for each Tier 1 request for FY2022, up to the amount(s) shown in the table used in the JCR report (below).
+Asking year (FY22) lists must be provided with the budget so it may be applied to the USM FR Program file on CBIS.
 Please refer to the electronic sample for formatting.

-Projects can be of any size but should not exceed your single year share of the \$17M appropriation, as shown:
+Projects can be of any size but should not exceed your single year share of the appropriation, as shown: